 Formula to Calculate Gross Sales

 Gross sales refer to the overall sales of the company.
-This is the figure obtained before deducting discounts and sales returns from customers.
-In order to arrive at the gross sales figure, all the sales invoices are aggregated.
+It is the figure obtained before deducting discounts and sales returns from customers.
+For arriving at the gross sales figure, all the sales invoices are aggregated.
 The formula to calculate gross sales is below –

 Gross sales can be calculated by adding together all the sales invoices.

 In certain cases, we have the net sales figure.
 In such a case, gross sales can be calculated by adding certain items.

 - Step 1: There are certain discounts on the goods sold.
 Add these discounts to the net sales figure.
 For instance, let us assume a discount is $20, and the net sales figure is $80.
 In such a case, gross sales is $80+$20 = $100.

 - Step 3: Find out the value of sales allowances.
 Sales allowance is the amount of discount available on sales due to minor defects.
 Add this value to net sales.